cassgvp/WIN-Open-Neuroimaging-Community/index.md

 # Open Research at WIN
 {: .fs-9 }

-Find out how to share your research outputs effectively and responsibly, for improved impact, access and collaboration.
-{: .fs-6 .fw-300 }
+Find out how to share your research outputs effectively and responsibly, for improved impact, access and collaboration {: .fs-6 .fw-300 }

 ---